cebel/pyctd/README.rst

     [DB014043]

-More information
+More Information
 ----------------
 See the `installation documentation <http://pyctd.readthedocs.io/en/latest/installation.html>`_ for more advanced instructions.
 Also, check the change log at :code:`CHANGELOG.rst`.

-CTD tools and licence (use of data)
+CTD Tools and License (use of data)
 -----------------------------------
 CTD provides also many online `query interfaces <http://ctdbase.org/search/>`_ and `tools to analyse data <http://ctdbase.org/tools/>`_ on their website.

-Please be aware of the `CTD licence <http://ctdbase.org/about/legal.jsp>`_ which allows the use of data only for research and educational purposes.
+Please be aware of the `CTD license <http://ctdbase.org/about/legal.jsp>`_ which allows the use of data only for research and educational purposes.
 Medical treatment decisions should not be made based on the information in CTD.

 Any reproduction or use for commercial purpose is prohibited without the prior express written permission of the